Combining Unsupervised Learning and Statistical Inference For Multimodal N-of-1 Trials: Introduction

-In this study, we propose an automated unsupervised approach that is able to analyze multimodal N-of-1 trials without the need for expert labeling.
-The unsupervised learning approach first finds lower dimensional representations of the images, on which statistical tests are applied subsequently to test treatment effects.
-By training an unsupervised model, labels for each image do not need to be provided any longer.
-The analysis is then based on the assumption that the embeddings obtained from the unsupervised learning capture the relevant features in the input images, so that can then be used to identify a difference between intervention and non-intervention phases.
-The approach is tested on published trial data testing whether a skin cream has an effect on acne.
+In this study, we propose a novel approach based on automated unsupervised learning that is able to analyze multimodal N-of-1 trials without the need for expert labelling.
+The unsupervised learning uses an autoencoder to first find lower-dimensional representations of the images, applies a further linear reduction to one dimension, and then performs statistical association tests to test for individual treatment effects.
+By training an unsupervised model, labels for each image do not need to be provided.
+The analysis is then based on the assumption that the embeddings obtained from the unsupervised learning capture the relevant features in the input images, so that they can be used to identify differences in skin condition between intervention and non-intervention phases.
+For evaluation of the approach, we first perform a simulation study on simulated images.
+The results indicate that our proposed approach yields valid empirical type I error rates when there is no treatment effect and it has high empirical power when there is an effect of the simulated skin treatment.
+Next, we evaluate our approach on the published acne trial \cite{fuMultimodalNof1Trials2023} testing whether a skin cream has an effect on acne.
+The results confirm that our approach is able to identify individual-level treatment effects, and thus may be used to enable future large-scale multimodal N-of-1 trials.

-The manuscript is structured as follows: In the sections \ref{Methods} and \ref{Experimental Setup}, we present our proposed approach: The data is fed into an \ac{AE}, then reduced to univariate values in a \ac{PCA} so that we can lastly run classical statistical tests with high interpretability on the results.
-For illustration, we use the acne trial throughout in the description and application of our proposed approach.
-The results are described in section \ref{Results} and show an effect in the same individual as in the baseline rating.
-Lastly, we discuss possible shortcomings and further steps in section \ref{Discussion}.